 The AAC lost the aforementioned Cincinnati, Houston, and UCF to the Big 12 and replaced them with Charlotte, FAU, North Texas, Rice, UAB, and UTSA.
 Like the Big 12, these are solid additions and some solid media markets but losing the best teams can rarely be replaced on the same level.

 C-USA lost by a country mile in the latest realignment shuffle.
 They were decimated by 9 teams leaving including Marshall, Old Dominion, and Southern Miss to the Sun Belt.
 C-USA leadership responded by adding Liberty (ASUN) and New Mexico State (WAC) from FBS independent status and Jacksonville State and Sam Houston State from the FCS level.
 The addition of Liberty is a good boon as the Flames have been very successful in many sports (football, basketball, softball) over the past few years.
-Maybe fewer teams will be good for C-USA, when you go from 14 committed members to 3, that’s a terrible sign.
+Maybe fewer teams will be good for C-USA but when you go from 14 committed members to 3 (Middle Tennessee and Western Kentucky were close to joining the MAC before staying with C-USA to keep them at a tenuous 5 members), that’s a terrible sign.